-Understanding rent increase rules in Dubai: What tenants should know
+Understanding rent increase rules in Dubai

 As Dubai continues to grow and evolve, it’s crucial for tenants to stay informed about the legal framework surrounding rent increases.
 Whether you’ve recently signed a tenancy contract or you’ve been renting the same property for years, understanding rent increase rules in Dubai is essential.
 In this guide, we’ll break down the key aspects, outline tenant rights and explain how RERA governs rental relationships.